 Each form of abuse can have lasting ramifications on the victim – including the development of psychological trauma and permanent physical injuries – so it is important to call attention to this very prevalent issue.
 If you suspect that a loved one is being mistreated while under the care of a nursing home facility or an in-home caretaker, you should not hesitate to take action.
-By contacting a St. Paul personal injury lawyer from Rob Roe Law, LLC, you can figure out what steps to take in the interest of protecting your loved one's rights.
+By contacting a St. Paul nursing home abuse lawyer from Rob Roe Law, LLC, you can figure out what steps to take in the interest of protecting your loved one's rights.

 Many times, elderly victims are forced to suffer through several instances of abuse before anything is done to stop it.
 This may be due to the fact that some victims are embarrassed or ashamed, physically incapable of communicating or fearful of the potential backlash.
 For this reason, it is important for the families of these victims to be able to recognize the warning signs.
 By remaining actively aware, they may be able to stop the abuse before it causes irreparable damage.
 Some of the most obvious red flags include any unexplained bruises, broken bones, lacerations or marks – as this may be an indication that the victim has been physically or sexually abused.
 Although emotional trauma can be more difficult to detect, signs of fear, depression, weight loss or irrational self-consciousness should not be ignored.